ava-labs/firewood/README.md

 requires an authenticated state.

-Firewood only attempts to store the latest state on-disk and will actively clean up unused states when state diffs are committed.
+Firewood only attempts to store the latest state on-disk and will actively clean up unused data when state diffs are committed.
 To avoid reference counting trie nodes, Firewood does not copy-on-write (COW) the state trie and instead keeps the latest version of the trie index on disk and applies in-place updates to it.
 Firewood keeps some configurable number of previous states in memory to power